Caponizing: Reviving a Lost Art

 Do you sew up or bind the incision?
 No, sewing or binding the incision through which the testicles are extracted has never been a part of caponizing.
 The incision is made between the lowest two ribs.
 From the standpoint of the bird’s immune response, the incision through the skin is trivial.
 It is the incision between the ribs and into the body cavity which presents the most critical threat of infection.
 Standard practice is to pull the skin over the ribs well to one side before making the incision.
 After plucking out the testes, release the skin you have pulled to the side, and it will return to its normal place, covering the incision site and guarding against its contamination with dirt and pathogens.

-Do you give the cockerel any sort of anaesthetic?
-Again the question arises out of our anology with operating room procedures.
-But remember that the anaesthetist who sedates the patient is a highly skilled technician with years of training in the use of what is actually a rather perilous procedure—rendering the patient unconscious or insensate with a substance which at too high a dosage would kill him.
+Do you give the cockerel any sort of anesthetic?
+Again the question arises out of our analogy with operating room procedures.
+But remember that the anesthetist who sedates the patient is a highly skilled technician with years of training in the use of what is actually a rather perilous procedure, rendering the patient unconscious or insensate with a substance which at too high a dosage would kill him.
 Do you plan to duplicate that training?
-Where will you buy potentially lethal anaesthetics?
-Who can advise you how many units to apply to a chicken of seven and a half ounces?
-Obviously, as much as we might wince at the thought of inflicting pain on our patient, administering an anaesthetic is not an option.
-Actually, I'm not sure what the nature of the cockerel's experience is.
-He's quite upset when caught and handled, but calms down completely when put under restraint on the table.
+Where will you buy potentially lethal anesthetics?
+Who can advise you on how many units to apply to a chicken of seven and a half ounces?
+Obviously, as much as we might wince at the thought of inflicting pain on our patient, administering an anesthetic is not an option.
+Actually, I’m not sure what the nature of the cockerel’s experience is.
+He’s quite upset when caught and handled, but calms down completely when put under restraint on the table.
 (Various ways of restraining the bird have been used.)
-I have been amazed when making the incision and pulling out the testicles with the forceps—he doesn't even blink.
+I have been amazed when making the incision and pulling out the testicles with the forceps, he doesn’t even blink.
 (On occasion, it is true, I have hit some sort of nerve, and the poor guy has jerked as if hit with a jolt of electricity.
 I think one can learn where that super-sensitive spot is, however, and avoid it.)